Vic Fontaine: Reception

 The character of Vic Fontaine was received with mixed reviews by both critics and the public.
 While Keith DeCandido disliked the idea of the Fontaine program in his review of "His Way" for Tor.com, saying that "It's silly, it's frivolous, it raises all kinds of ethical conundrums that the show never shows the remotest interest in investigating", he said that he enjoyed Darren's performance, which caused him to smile every time Darren spoke.
 Zack Handlen praised the 1960s scenes in "His Way" for The A.V.
 Club, saying that it "isn't as entirely ridiculous as it sounds, and the fact that it works even remotely is a testament to the actors and the script".

 Charlie Jane Anders described Fontaine as a "less cool Guinan" in her criticism of "Badda-Bing Badda-Bang".
 The episode was included in her list of the worst holodeck-related episodes of the Star Trek franchise, but added that she was a fan of "It's Only a Paper Moon".
 That episode was ranked as the third best of the series by Gem Wheeler for Den of Geek, who called Fontaine the "ideal holographic host" on the show.
 The character was named the sixth best thing about Deep Space Nine in a list of highlights by TrekToday in 2015.

-In 2020, ScreenRant ranked Vic Fontaine the tenth best holodeck character of the Star Trek franchise.
+In 2020, ScreenRant ranked Vic Fontaine as the best holodeck character of the Star Trek franchise.